Aaradhya was mesmerised to be on 'Ponniyin Selvan' sets: Aishwarya Rai Bachchan | Entertainment

 The 48-year-old star, who will be seen essaying the role of Nandini, the Queen of Pazhuvoor, said for her daughter, it was a cherishable moment to be on the sets of the film.

 ''Aaradhya is yet to see the movie.
 But at the time, she was sure enthralled.
 There are many here (referring to her co-stars) who have children and seeing a period drama is always exciting.
 She did get the opportunity to visit the sets and it was mesmerising for her.
-I could see that in her eyes,'' Aishwarya said at the film's press conference here.
+I could see that in her eyes,'' Aishwarya said at the film's press conference here on Saturday.

 The actor shared how Ratnam's gesture to give the opportunity to Aaradhya to say 'action' turned out to be the most memorable moment for her daughter.